Conformal maps and superfluid vortex dynamics on curved and bounded surfaces: the case of an elliptical boundary: Vortex inside an elliptical boundary

-As a result, the complex potential for a single vortex inside the ellipse in the $w$-plane has the following analytical expression:
+As a result, the complex potential for a single vortex inside the ellipse in the $w$ plane has the following analytical expression:

-The result~(\ref{F_ellipse}) satisfies the correct boundary conditions of the superfluid flow in the $w$-plane of the ellipse as it is clear in the panels on the right of Fig.~\ref{fig_contour_plots}, showing the stream function, phase field and superfluid velocity field based on the complex potential~(\ref{F_ellipse}).
+The result~(\ref{F_ellipse}) satisfies the correct boundary conditions of the superfluid flow in the $w$ plane of the ellipse as it is clear in the panels on the right of Fig.~\ref{fig_contour_plots}, showing the streamlines, phase field and superfluid velocity field based on the complex potential~(\ref{F_ellipse}).

 We recall that a single vortex inside an annulus requires an infinite set of image vortices~\cite{Fetter1967} to ensure that the superfluid flow is tangent at both the boundaries.
 The same situation holds for a single vortex inside an elliptical domain, as it is clear from our previous reasoning, based on the combination of the complex potential for an annulus with the Joukowsky transformation.
 In particular, we have verified that the infinite set of image vortices generated (outside the elliptical container) by Eq.~(\ref{F_ellipse}) agrees with the set of images found in Ref.~\cite{Majic2021}.
-Our derivation, however, seems simpler and more straightforward, since it involves only the three Eqs.~(\ref{F_annulus_single}), (\ref{F_annulus_symmetric}), and (\ref{F_ellipse}).
+Our derivation, however, seems simpler and more straightforward, since it involves only the three Eqs.~(\ref{F_annulus_single}, \ref{F_annulus_symmetric}, \ref{F_ellipse}).